tobbeost/hirbin/tutorial/tutorial.md

 Getting started
 ----------------

 Start with having a look at the tutorial data.
+The data can be downloaded from [here](http://bioinformatics.math.chalmers.se/hirbin/data/).
 The example data used here is a subset of the Qin et al. (2012) dataset comparing the gut microbiota of 5 patients with t2d and 5 healthy patients.

 Step 1: Prepare the metadata file